 Finally, always link your Google Ads to landing pages, not your website home page, as you’re looking to make the process as simple as possible for those browsing the web to fill out your form and become a lead.

 Events allow you to connect with potential leads—or potential connections to leads—in person.

-Similar to the use of LinkedIn, going to live events is a way for you to try to stick in the minds of property owners who may eventually be looking for commercial roofing services.
-You can plant many seeds at live events, and potentially begin relationships that could lead to direct leads or referrals.
+Going to live events is a way for you to try to stick in the minds of property owners who may eventually be looking for commercial roofing services.

 Commercial roofing trade shows and events are a great place to learn about new tech in the industry, connect with other professionals, and spread the word of your brand and roofing services.

-Once again, given the spontaneity of the weather and the time-sensitivity of generating roofing leads, these apps can help trigger your property search at exactly the right time.
+Given the spontaneity of the weather and the time-sensitivity of generating roofing leads, these apps can help trigger your outreach at exactly the right time.